deepaucksharma/psql-next/database-intelligence-monorepo/README.md

 # Database Intelligence MySQL - Monorepo

 A modular OpenTelemetry-based MySQL monitoring system organized as a monorepo with independent, composable modules.
-Now includes all enhanced features from the master-enhanced configuration including cross-signal correlation, circuit breakers, and ML-based analysis.
+Now includes all enhanced features from the master-enhanced configuration including cross-signal correlation, circuit breakers, and statistical analysis.

 ## 🚀 Enhanced Features